home

 2. The SSL is dedicated to an ethos of freedom of information & freedom of speech.
 I will not engage in self-censorship nor the gatekeeping of information.
 My own art, even if there are physical copies available for purchase, will always be free to peruse on SSL.
 I will always do my best to find and list free versions of any resources mentioned, whenever possible.

 3. All art on SSL is created by and for humans, including the code itself.
 No AI content shall be implemented in the creation or curation of this website.
-Additionally, all creators shall be credited by name and/or link if their work is used on SSL.
+Additionally, whenever possible, creators shall be credited by name and/or link if their work is used on SSL.

 fonts used